xwmx/nb/docs/index.markdown

-  subcommands  List, add, alias, and describe subcommands. status       Print notebook status information. sync         Sync local notebook with the remote repository. tasks        List tasks in a todo. todo         Manage todos and tasks. unarchive    Unarchive the current or specified notebook. undo         Mark a todo or task as not done.
+  subcommands  List, add, alias, and describe subcommands. status       Print notebook status information. sync         Sync local notebook with the remote repository. tasks        List tasks in todos, notebooks, folders, and other items. todo         Manage todos and tasks. unarchive    Unarchive the current or specified notebook. undo         Mark a todo or task as not done.